EricLWang/self/Codex.md

 * Music is an essential part of the human experience.
 * Your word is your external value.
 Deploy it meticulously and give it earnestly.
 * Strive for **Quality** in work or play.
 * It is impossible to ever occupy any moment but the present.
+(Wherever you go, there you are)
 * Maximizing the number and duration of flow states in life is a desirible and important goal.
 * Productive friction is where maximum growth is found.
 * The physical world around you is always better than the virtual one in your pocket.